 Pokémon Card Game

 These cards were designed for the Fabricating Non-Digital Games Workshop.
-They are used to demonstrate how one can use existing art assets as placeholders in their own work, make clean and straight cuts, adhere two materials together, and some rudimentary design principles (foreground, background, visual hierarchy, etc.) to reinforce the aesthetic of their game.
+They were used to demonstrate how one can use existing art assets as placeholders for prototyping.
 Alas, there is no game to accompany these designs.
-They are intended as a teaching tool.
+They were intended as a teaching tool.